Skip to main content

 Stay physically active

-One study investigated whether physical activity could improve brain function.
+One study looked at whether physical activity could improve brain function.
 It found that 45 to 60 minutes of any form of moderate-intensity exercise improved thinking, memory, and problem-solving.
 This may help to combat the symptoms of brain fog in menopause.

 Eat a balanced diet